 Eat Traditional German Foods

 No matter where you celebrate Oktoberfest, you can’t do so without eating traditional German foods.
 There are many delicious options to choose from, such as sauerkraut, bratwurst, pretzels, and of course, plenty of beer.
+In the above picture, we received a nice welcome appetizer platter at our table in the Schützen-Festzelt tent.

 Things to do Other Than Eating and Drinking at Oktoberfest